Teresa Morató

-Teresa "Tere" Morató Armengol (born 28 March 1998) is an Andorran professional footballer who plays as a forward for Spanish Liga F club Villarreal CF and the Andorra women's national team.
+Teresa "Tere" Morató Armengol (born 28 March 1998) is an Andorran professional footballer who plays as a forward for Spanish club Valencia and the Andorra women's national team.

 Club career

 ENFAF

 Morató began her club career at ENFAF Crèdit Andorrà, the only Andorran women's club, which competes in Spain.
 In the 2015–16 season, she scored 61 goals in 24 matches, being by far the top scorer of the Catalan Women's First Division (Spanish fourth level).
 Despite her outstanding personal performance, the team finished 12th in the standings.

 Barcelona B

 Morató's impressive performances with ENFAF meant that FC Barcelona signed her for its reserve team in the summer of 2016.

 Rayo Vallecano

 In July 2020, Morató signed for Rayo Vallecano and became the first Andorran player to join the Spanish women's first division.
 She made her league debut against Real Madrid on 18 October 2020.
 Morató scored her first league goal against Athletic Club on 7 March 2021, scoring in the 60th minute.